neuefische/web-exercises/sessions/react-effects-and-fetch/api-status/README.md

 # React Effects and Fetch: API Status

-This App offers an interface to check the status of an API.
+This app provides an interface to check the status of an API.

 ## Tasks

-Look at the `./src/components/StatusCheck/index.jsx` file.
+Open the `./src/components/StatusCheck/index.jsx` file.

-There is a function named `handleCheckApiStatus`.
-The function is called when you click the button.
+Inside this file, there is a function named `handleCheckApiStatus` that is called when you click the button.

-Inside of this function use `fetch()` to load status information from the API URL given in the variable `apiStatusUrl`.
-You will receive a different random result every time you call the API.
+Within this function, use `fetch()` to load status information from the API URL provided in the variable `apiStatusUrl`.
+The API returns a different random result each time you call it.

-Your task is to write the logic for `handleCheckApiStatus` so that - depending on `response.ok` - the icon displays either ✅ or ❌.
+Your task is to write the logic for `handleCheckApiStatus` so that depending on `response.ok`, the icon displays either ✅ or ❌.

-You can use the following hints as guideline:
+You can use the following hints as guidelines:

 - `fetch()` returns a promise, so make sure to wait for the result.
-- Check whether `response.ok` is truthy;
+- Check whether `response.ok` is truthy:
-- if so, the icon should display ✅
+  - If it is, the icon should display ✅.
-- if not, the icon should display ❌
+  - If it isn't, the icon should display ❌.

-> _Hint:_ Since the side effect using `fetch()` is called upon a user interaction, not upon a render of the component, you don't need `useEffect` to solve this challenge.
+> _Hint:_ Since the side effect using `fetch()` is triggered by user interaction and not by rendering the component, you don't need `useEffect` to solve this challenge.

-### Bonus 1:
+### Bonus 1

-Can you display a '⏳' icon while waiting for the response?
+Can you display a "⏳" icon while waiting for the response?

-### Bonus 2:
+### Bonus 2

-The API giving you the status might not be reachable at all, so that the network request cannot be established.
-In this case the promise given by `fetch()` won't resolve.
-This might break the app.
+The API might be unreachable, preventing the network request from being established.
+This case would cause the promise returned by `fetch()` to reject, potentially breaking the app.

-Do you have an idea how to catch this kind of error?
-Can you implement the error handling and show the status icon 🚨 if it happens.
+Can you implement error handling to catch such cases and display the 🚨 icon if this happens?

-> _Hint:_ This type of error will most probably not happen by chance.
-To test this case you can simulate the situation with your browser's dev tools.
+> _Hint:_ This type of error is unlikely to occur by chance.
+To test it, simulate the situation using your browser's developer tools.
 > Follow this [Firefox Docs guide](https://firefox-source-docs.mozilla.org/devtools-user/network_monitor/request_list/index.html#blocking-specific-urls) to block the request.
-You can use the the wildcard `*` as URL to block all requests.
-Don't forget to turn this setting off again after your test.
+Use the wildcard `*` to block all requests.
+Don't forget to disable this setting after testing.

 ## Notes